Benjamin-Lee/deep-rules/manuscript.md

 This suggests that any predictive capacity is not due to data-driven signal.
 One important caveat when working with partitioned data is the need to apply transformation and normalization procedures equally to all datasets.
 The parameters required for such procedures (for example, quantile normalization, a common standardization method when analyzing gene-expression data) should only be derived from the training data, and not from the tuning or test data.

 Additionally, many conventional metrics for classification (e.g. area under the receiver operating characteristic curve or AUROC) have limited utility in cases of extreme class imbalance [@pmid:25738806].
+Consider an example of a dataset of mammograms in which 99% of the samples do not have breast cancer.
+A model could achieve 99% accuracy by classifying every sample as negative.
 Therefore, model performance should be evaluated with a carefully picked panel of relevant metrics that make minimal assumptions about the composition of the testing data [@doi:10.1021/acs.molpharmaceut.7b00578].
+One alternative approach is to use the precision-recall curve rather than the receiver operating characteristic since the former is more robust to class imbalance [@doi:10.1145/1143844.1143874].

 When working with biological and medical data, one must also carefully consider potential sources of bias and/or non-independence when defining training and test sets.
 For example, a deep learning model for pneumonia detection in chest X-rays appeared to performed well within the hospitals providing the training data, but then failed to generalize to other hospitals [@doi:10.1371/journal.pmed.1002683].